NoLongerBreathedIn/approximateNN/README.md

 `gpu_comp.h` contains declarations.

 `ocl2c.h` is used to convert OpenCL C to regular C.

+`precomp.c` is the external process for precomputation.
+`query.c` is the same for querying.

 `randNorm.c` is used by the test code to create random numbers with a standard normal distribution.